 |suppression of sexual desires during climacteric period ‹ss›||›› because she can no longer fulfill the task of childbirth and believes she must do without protection and security|

-The despair becomes especially noticeable in the climacteric period because it is now no longer possible to fulfill the woman’s purpose as dictated by the sexual role.
+The despair becomes especially noticeable in the climacteric period because it is no longer possible to fulfill the woman’s purpose as dictated by the sexual role.
 An unfolding of individuality is not a part of the life concept of the Conium maculatum patient and, therefore, not imaginable.
 For these women, climacteric means the loss of their purpose as defined by the role.
-If she hasn’t developed something of her own, the waiting for death begins.
+If she hasn’t developed something, the waiting for death begins.
 The role-playing has manifested here as a “fixed idea.”

 Apis mellifica — the servant remedy